 Can I reject my lease car for any fault I find?

 According to the Consumer Rights Act (CRA 2015), a car is ‘unsatisfactory’ if it is not of ‘satisfactory quality’, ‘fit for purpose’ and ‘as described’.
-If a car fails to meet these three criteria - if something isn’t working, it’s preventing your from using the car or you’ve received a 3-door automatic when you requested a 5-door manual - you’re entitled to reject your car.
+It doesn't matter if you lease or buy a car - if a personal contract hire car fails to meet these three criteria - if something isn’t working, it’s preventing your from using the car or you’ve received a 3-door automatic when you requested a 5-door manual - you’re entitled to reject your car.

 Some parts of the car are considered ‘wear and tear’ items.
 Brakes, tyres, wheel bearings and clutches are included in this definition, meaning they won’t be covered.
 You should of course expect more than six months use out of these parts, unless the car has been subjected to particularly aggressive driving.